Testing the simplifying assumption in high-dimensional vine copulas: CCC test: Simulation study

-While the VI test suffers a lot from the curse of dimensions if the dimension of the conditioning set is increased, the empirical power of the CCC test is only slightly decreasing for higher values of $d$.
-Indeed, it is remarkable how the CCC test performs in comparison to the VI test.
+While the empirical power of the VI test decreases a lot if the dimension of the conditioning set is increased, the empirical power of the CCC test decreases only slightly for higher values of $d$.
 In particular, for the setup $\lambda=1$ and $\Myidx = 1000$, the power of the VI test drops from 36\% to 5\% if the dimension is increased from $d=4$ to $d=12$.
 On the contrary, the power of the CCC test for this setup is always 100\%.
 Moreover, even when the power of the CCC test is not 100\% for $d=4$, the decrease in its power is still marginal.
-For instance, for $\lambda = 0.6$ and $\Myidx = 500$, the power of the CCC test only decreases from $83\%$ to $67\%$ while the power of the VI test quickly drops to $5\%$ if the dimension is increased from $d=4$ to $d=12$.
-Thus, the introduction of a penalty in the CCC test statistic and the data-driven selection of the partition $\Gamma_{\max}$ by means of a decision tree yields a test whose power decreases only slightly with the dimension of the conditioning variables.
+For instance, for $\lambda = 0.6$ and $\Myidx = 500$, the power of the CCC test only decreases from 83\% to 67\% while the power of the VI test quickly drops to approximately 5\% if the dimension is increased from $d=4$ to $d=12$.
+Thus, the introduction of a penalty in the CCC test statistic $\Theta_\Myidx$ and the data-driven selection of the partition $\Gamma_{\max}$ by means of a decision tree yields a test whose power decreases only slightly with the dimension of the conditioning vector.

-\subsection{Practical issues: Misspecification of the copulas in the lower trees}
+\subsection{Power study: Misspecification of the copulas in the lower trees}

-The true family of the five copulas in the first and second tree $(C_{12}, C_{23}, C_{34}, C_{13\cs 2}, C_{24\cs 3})$ in \autoref{exSimStudy} is the Clayton copula.
-To analyze the effect of misspecified copula families, we now vary the pairwise value of Kendall's tau $\tau_{23} = \tau_{12} = \tau_{34} = \tau_{13} = \tau_{24}$ between $0$ and $0.8$ and estimate either survival Gumbel or Gumbel copulas for all five copula in the lower trees.
-The top row of \autoref{figMisspec} shows the results for correctly specified Clayton copulas in the lower trees as a benchmark.
+The true family of the five copulas in the first and second tree $C_{12}, C_{23}, C_{34},\allowbreak C_{13\cs 2}, C_{24\cs 3}$ in \autoref{exSimStudy} is the Clayton copula.
+To analyze the effect of misspecified copula families, we now vary the pairwise value of Kendall's tau $\tau_{23} = \tau_{12} = \tau_{34} = \tau_{13} = \tau_{24}$ between $0$ and $0.8$ and estimate either survival Gumbel or Gumbel copulas for all five copulas in the lower trees.
+The black lines in \autoref{figMisspec} show the results for correctly specified Clayton copulas in the lower trees as a benchmark.
 Since the strength of the variation of $C_{14\ps 23}$ is more pronounced for higher values of $\tau_{23}$, the empirical power of the tests is also increasing in $\tau_{23}$.
 The empirical size of the tests ($\lambda = 0$) is not influenced by $\tau_{23}$ and always close to the theoretical level of 5\%.